Factbox - Military and civilian deaths in Iraq

-Following are the latest figures for soldiers and civilians killed in Iraq since the U.S.-led invasion in March 2003 as U.S. forces pull out of Iraq on Sunday:
+Following are the latest figures for soldiers and civilians killed in Iraq since the U.S.-led invasion in March 2003:

 U.S.-LED COALITION FORCES: